Childhood's Echo: Why We Believe in an Afterlife

 Childhood predictors of religious reading: a cross-national analysis in the Global Flourishing Study

-Across the 22 countries surveyed, 41% of adults reported attending religious services at least once per week during their childhood.
+Across the 22 countries studied, 41% of participants reported attending religious services at least once per week during childhood.

 Surprisingly, difficult childhood experiences like abuse or feeling like an outsider can make a person more likely to believe in life after death.